CentralLabFacilities/bonsai/docs/source/general/sensor_actuator.rst

 =====================

 The Bonsai sensors and actuators allow for abstraction of system software components and middleware.
+They serve as an interface between hardware or software components to be used to model a system action and/or additional information while concealing the underlying generation and communication process.
 They encapsulate complex interactions between these components and improve robot behaviors code readability, reproducability, and efficiency (in writing them).

-Each sensor and actuator implementation has to implement a configre and a cleanup function:
+Each sensor and actuator implementation has to implement a configure and a cleanup function:

 .. code-block:: java